eclipse-iceoryx/iceoryx/iceoryx_examples/callbacks/README.md

 ### Additional user defined argument for callbacks (ice_callbacks_listener_as_class_member.cpp)

-Here we demonstrate how you can virtually everything as an additional argument to the callbacks.
+Here we demonstrate how you can provide virtually everything as an additional argument to the callbacks.
 You just have to provide a reference to a value as additional argument in the `attachEvent` method which is then provided as argument in your callback.
 One of the use cases is to get access to members and methods of an object inside a static method which we demonstrate here.